You may wish to see a page on the history and fortifications of Perugia first.

 Palazzo dell'UniversitÓ Vecchia

 The ancient name of the piazza was sopramuro (above the wall) because its eastern side was next to the old walls: it was the site of several markets and the very long palace shown above was initially built (mid XVth century) to obtain a series of shops.
-Pope Sixtus IV (1471-84) commissioned the construction above the shops of a new centre for the local university.
+Pope Sixtus IV commissioned the construction above the shops of a new centre for the local university.
 Its windows are similar to those of Palazzo Venezia in Rome.
+You may wish to see the two main piazzas of Ascoli, another historical town of the Papal State.